To support a student in the third or higher year of studies at NUNM, with Pediatrics as the primary focus of study and intended practice.

 Josh wrote stories for children, had a love of all children, and dedicated his practice especially to the naturopathic healing of young people.
 He established a successful family practice at Hawleyville Naturopathic Medical Center in Hawleyville, CT, where he was known for providing extensive individual care and building a strong rapport with his patients.
 Josh developed effective pediatric supplements and highly effective treatments for Lyme Disease, autism and ADHD.

 Josh died February 2, 2009, and is survived by his wife, two sons, many loving family members, and a strong community of friends.

-Answering the general questions on the NUNM application page is not necessary for this scholarship.)
+Complete the online scholarship application.
+Answering the general questions on the NUNM application page is not necessary for this scholarship.

 - details related to the applicant’s personal and scholastic background from undergraduate to the current level of study; and

 - three or more experiences which have significantly influenced and/or affected his or her development, perspectives, motivations, interests and other key features of his or her character.